Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Those are my rare observations of the local life, since Kuta adapted to western culture, not the other way around.
 That means you’ll find a lot of western shops and stores on the spot.
 Hungry?
 You have McDonald’s, KFC, Pizza Hut… Wanna go shopping?
 You’ll find H&M, Bershka, New Look, Zara… Into luxury brands?
 Don’t worry, Dior, Chanel, Rolex, Hugo Boss… are there!
 And if you wanna surf, you can buy your equipment at Quiksilver, Billabong, Rip Curl, Hurley…

 We can really talk about mass tourism in Kuta.
-Since the locals are well aware of what the backpackers want, they keep coming up to us (for a taxi, for a sexy massage, for cheap beautiful girls, to buy weed or mushrooms, to rent a scooter, to buy souvenirs, to take surf lessons…).
+Wanna avoid the crowd?
+Here are wonderful Bali hidden gems!
+Since the locals are well aware of what the backpackers want in Kuta, they keep coming up to us (for a taxi, for a sexy massage, for cheap beautiful girls, to buy weed or mushrooms, to rent a scooter, to buy souvenirs, to take surf lessons…).
 Anyway… wanna go clubbing to see what it’s like?
 You have plenty of options, especially on Raya Legian street!
 The most popular club is the Sky Garden, with its three floors!
 But there’s also the Soka, the Wet Club, the Viaipi, the Engine Room, the Bounty discotheque, the Paddy’s Pub… All next to one another.
 But there are also dozens of bars.
 You get it, this street is extremely loud in the evening, all the commotion is unbearable!

 Why does it happen in Kuta?
 And not somewhere else?
 First off, flights from Australia are extremely cheap!
 There are not Australians only, but they represent a vast majority of the backpackers in this town.
 Also, Kuta is just next to the airport, which means you don’t have to cross the whole island when you get in Bali.
 And we can say Kuta is a midpoint of the island.
-Indeed, Kuta is not far from Ubud, from Seminyak, from Canggu, from Sanur (the port from which you can go to Nusa Penida and Nusa Lembogan)…
+Indeed, Kuta is not far from Ubud, from Seminyak, from Canggu… It’s also close to Nusa Penida, a beautiful island!
+You better get there than spend some time in Kuta!
+If you’re willing to go, here’s where to stay in Nusa Penida!

 Kuta is also surfers’ paradise!
 If you’re a beginner and you wanna learn to surf, Kuta is the place to be!
-Kuta is known for being safe and a great place to learn to surf.
+There are other opportunities for surfing in Indonesia but Kuta is known for being safe and a great place to learn to surf.
 If you’re not a rookie, it’s also a perfect place!
 This explains why locals constantly come up to you for surf lessons on the beach.
 And that’s the reason you’ll see all those shops selling surf equipment in the city.
+Click here for a beginner’s surf lesson.
 The problem with Kuta Beach : it’s filthy!
 There’s trash all over the place… From what I heard, it’s because of the ocean currents, but still…

 - Wanna go to Indonesia?
 All Western countries can visit Indonesia without a visa for 30 days.